Neos Marmaras: Climate

 Mediterranean influences.
 Winter highs are around 13 °C while summer highs are around 32 °C. Winters are particularly mild, and on average they are slightly warmer than the French Riviera, while it is one of the few areas of Macedonia with a hot semi-arid climate.
 According to the National Observatory of Athens station data, Neos Marmaras falls in hardiness zone 10a.

+Climate data for Neos Marmaras 6 m a.s.l.